-Ramy follows Ramy Hassan (Youssef), a first generation Egyptian American Muslim in New Jersey, as he struggles on his own spiritual path and to find a balance between his more traditional culture and life as a Millennial American.
+Ramy follows Ramy Hassan (Youssef), a first-generation Egyptian American Muslim in New Jersey, as he struggles on his spiritual path and to find a balance between his more traditional culture and life as a Millennial American.

-While a fictional series, the story pulls frequently from Youseff’s own life, and the writer/creator didn’t shy from touching on many of his own experiences and personal explorations of religion and moral questioning.
-Much of his stand-up comedy is based in the culture clash of being a young Muslim American.
-In his writing, Youseff also doesn’t try to idealize the Muslim community, rather tries to show the family and friends on the series as just like everyone else—human, messy, and complicated.
+While a fictional series, the story frequently pulls from Youseff’s own life.
+The writer/creator didn’t shy from touching on many of his own experiences and personal explorations of religion and moral questioning.
+Much of his stand-up comedy is based on the culture clash of being a young Muslim American.
+In his writing, Youseff also doesn’t try to idealize the Muslim community.
+Instead, he tries to show the family and friends on the series as just like everyone else—human, messy, and complicated.

 Ramy Youssef has appeared in Mr. Robot and See Dad Run.
 The series also stars May Calamawy (The Long Road Home), Dave Merheie (Mr. D), Mohammed Amer, Hiam Abbass, Laith Nakli (The Long Road Home, 24: Legacy), and Steve Way.